vscode-neovim/vscode-neovim/README.md

    `:h g:clipboard` for more details.
 Usage: `vim.g.clipboard = vim.g.vscode_clipboard`
 10. `vscode.eval()`: evaluate javascript synchronously in vscode and return the result
 11. `vscode.eval_async()`: evaluate javascript asynchronously in vscode
+12. `vscode.into_insert()`: perform operations in insert mode or switch to insert mode.

 ### vscode.action(name, opts)